solo-io/ecs-mcdemo/README.md

 ## Enable Istiod to Accept Calls from ECS

-In this step, we configure `istiod` to securely accept communication from the ECS cluster.
+In this step, we configure `istiod` to securely accept communication from the ECS cluster by creating a Gateway.
 This ensures that ztunnels in ECS can bootstrap workloads with the necessary security measures in place.

+NOTE: If your east-west gateway uses an external Load Balancer (rather than the default Service of type LoadBalancer), you must add extra annotations to the Gateway resource to specify the external address.
+See the commented out annotations in east-west-cp.yaml.

 ```bash
 kubectl apply -f manifests/east-west-cp.yaml